CircuitSetup/Flux-Capacitor_backup/README.md

      <td align="left">*654321&#9166;</td>
     </tr>
 </table>

+Numbers in brackets are the code to be entered on the TCD keypad if a TCD is connected via [BTTF-Network](#bttf-network-bttfn).

 [Here](https://github.com/realA10001986/Flux-Capacitor/blob/main/CheatSheet.pdf) is a cheat sheet for printing or screen-use.
 (Note that MacOS' preview application has a bug that scrambles the links in the document.
 Acrobat Reader does it correctly.)